-A sport pilot certificate is a type of pilot license that allows you to fly a light sport aircraft (under 1,320 pounds) for recreational purposes, carrying one passenger, during daylight and in good weather conditions.
+A sport pilot certificate is a pilot license that allows you to fly a light sport aircraft (under 1,320 pounds) for recreational purposes, carrying one passenger during daylight and in good weather conditions.

-The sport pilot certificate is an ideal option for beginner pilots who are looking to get their feet wet in the aviation world without committing to a more expensive and involved license such as a private pilot certificate.
-It’s also a great option for those who live in areas where flying conditions are limited, as sport pilot certificate holders are restricted to daylight hours and good weather.
+A sport pilot certificate is ideal for beginner pilots looking to get their feet wet in the aviation world without committing to a more expensive and involved license such as a private pilot certificate.
+It’s also an excellent option for those living in areas with good flying conditions, as sport pilot certificate holders are restricted to daylight hours and good weather.

 A private pilot certificate is similar to a driver’s license for cars.
-It allows people to legally fly an aircraft.
-Earning your private pilot license requires lots of time and hard work, but the reward is well worth it!
+It allows people to fly a variety of aircraft legally.
+Earning your pilot license requires lots of time and hard work, but the reward is well worth it!

 While there are many types of private pilots, most fall into two categories: pleasure flyers or career aviators starting on their first certificate.

-Pleasure flyers fly private aircrafts for fun or to travel from place-to-place and are not paid for their services as pilots.
+Pleasure flyers fly private aircraft for fun or to travel from place to place and are not paid for their services as pilots.
 Career aviators get their private pilot license as a first step to obtaining their commercial pilot license, which allows the pilot to get paid for flying.

-An instrument rating is a type of pilot certification that allows aviators to fly in instrument meteorological conditions.
-Instrument-rated pilots can operate an airplane or helicopter under instrument flight rules (IFR), and use solely the instruments inside their aircraft for navigation.
-In some cases, instrument ratings are also required for certain flying jobs such as those in commercial aviation.
+An instrument rating is a pilot rating that allows a certificated pilot to fly in instrument meteorological conditions.
+Instrument-rated pilots can operate an airplane under instrument flight rules (IFR) and solely use the instrument inside their aircraft for navigation.
+In some cases, instrument ratings are also required for specific flying jobs, such as those in commercial aviation.
 Airline pilots, for example, must have instrument ratings as part of their commercial pilot license.

-Getting your Commercial Pilot Certificate is an exciting time in a pilot’s life.
-Commercial pilots often have to fly across countries, continents and even oceans.
-They have a lot of responsibilities on their shoulders and that is why they are required to have a commercial pilot’s license.
+Getting your commercial pilot certificate is an exciting time in a pilot’s life.
+Commercial pilots often have to fly across countries, continents, and even oceans.
+They have a lot of responsibilities on their shoulders, so they are required to have a commercial pilot’s license.
 A CPL is required to become a certified flight instructor.
-It is hard work, but very well worth it.
-There is a lot to know, however, and not just about flying.
-In this article, we will cover everything you need to know about getting your Commercial Pilot Certificate.
+It is hard work but well worth it.

-Whether you’re already a licensed pilot or are just now beginning your flight training, the career of a commercial airline pilot requires certification and specific training before ever boarding an airplane for hire.
+Whether you’re already a licensed pilot or are just now beginning your flight training, the career of an airline pilot requires certification and specific training before ever boarding an airplane for hire.

-Under the direction of the Federal Aviation Administration (FAA), aspiring pilots must first take several locations in order to receive their private, instrument rating, and commercial certificate while also obtaining a minimum of 1,500 hours of flight time in order to pursue a career as an airline pilot.
+Under the direction of the Federal Aviation Administration (FAA), aspiring pilots must first receive their private, instrument rating, and commercial certificate while also obtaining a minimum of 1,500 hours of flight time in order to pursue a career as an airline pilot.

 In this article, we’ll dive into all the details about becoming a professional college instructor or taking up work with international airlines while highlighting various routes to becoming a successful commercial airline pilot.

-Are you a private pilot who wants to share your knowledge and passion with aspiring sport pilots?
-You should consider becoming a sport pilot instructor!
-Before you actually become one, there are different roles and different requirements which are slightly different from if you wish to become a professional pilot or a flying instructor.
+Are you a sport or private pilot who wants to share your knowledge and passion with aspiring sport pilots?
+You should consider becoming a sport pilot flight instructor!
+We refer to this instructor as, “CFI-S,” or certified flight instructor-sport.

-After a large investment of time and money, you’ve finally become a pilot.
+After a significant investment of time and money, you’ve finally become a pilot.
 This is an achievement in itself!
 It’s great to have that dream realized.
-But as soon as you reach that goal, you set your sights on another one: getting paid to go where the air takes you.
+But as soon as you reach that goal, you set your sights on another one: getting paid to teach new and existing pilots.

-However, jobs for new pilots who have low flight hours are quite scarce.
+However, jobs for new pilots with low flight hours are pretty scarce.
 The good news is you can get your return on investment by becoming a certified flight instructor!

 Santa Monica Flyers is here to help you obtain your CFI certificate the fastest way possible!
 In the meantime, let us give you a comprehensive guide and break down what you need to do to become a CFI.
-We will discuss the academic and flight training requirements, and the practical test requirements.
+We will discuss the academic and flight training and practical test requirements.
 Hopefully, this will help you decide to start your journey to be a CFI.
 Call us at 310-800-8050 for this information.

 3165 Donald Douglas Loop SouthSanta Monica Municipal Airport (SMO)Santa Monica, CA 90405